 Assessment of social/ecological impact based on the preferred route options/corridors or preferred site selection.

-Technical Consents, tender package and construction information & Provide detailed design and reports.
+Technical Consents, tender package, construction information & detailed design and reports were all provided.